Hidden Canyons of the Painted Desert Photography Workshop

 • Workshop instruction

-• Hunt’s Mesa or Mystery Valley
+• Hunt’s Mesa and Mystery Valley

 • Photo Walks • Photo Critiques and Instruction • Small Group Size